-The first step is to gain a deeper understanding of how we tend to deal with difficult feelings such as anxiety – and how this differs from what these feelings truly need.
+The first step is to gain a deeper understanding of how we tend to deal with difficult feelings such as anxiety.

 How do we handle feelings?

-When we were children, most of us got upset, scared or worried every now and again.
-When this happened, adults with good intentions tried to cheer us up and stop us crying or fretting.
+As children, when we got upset, scared or worried, adults with good intentions tried to cheer us up and stop us crying or fretting.
 “You’ll be fine!” they said.
 So we came to the conclusion that the best thing to do with difficult feelings was to ignore them.

 What we’re often not aware of is that as adults, we’re still operating from this conclusion.
 When difficult feelings arise, we want to get rid of them as fast as possible, whether in ourselves or our children.